 It is prohibited to take photographs or video recordings within any part of the building (including the main foyer and the courtroom).
 If your team wants to take a team photo, please do so either in the gardens or out the front of the building before you enter (while there is still sunlight outside).
-Mobile phones must be switched off and can not be used to keep time.
+Mobile phones must be switched off and kept in school bags.
+They cannot be used to keep time or to make any visual or audio recording of the mock trials.

 Students may take water bottles into the court, but no other food or drink is permitted.
 School bags must be kept in courtrooms with the students and should be stored neatly inside the courtroom where they do not pose a trip hazard.